Best Memorial Day Deals on Furniture You’ll Love

 - Havertys: Get furniture for every room up to $1,000 off.

-- Crate & Barrel: Create a home that looks like it was in a catalog with these bestselling furniture items, up to 40% off.
-As a bonus, you'll also find rugs, decorative items and kitchen brands up to 50% off.
-Crate & Barrel also has up to 60% off bedding.
+- Crate & Barrel: Create a home that looks like it was in a catalog with these bestselling furniture items, up to 30% off.

 - Yardbird: Build a dreamy outdoor space with high-quality outdoor furniture for 20% off all items.

-- Serena & Lily: Bring a beachy feeling to your airy and open home with great costal styles now available for up to 30% off.
+- Serena & Lily: Bring a beachy feeling to your airy and open home with great coastal styles now available for up to 30% off.

 - Castlery: Castlery pieces are built to last and withstand the wear and tear of daily life for years to come.
 Save up to $450 off sitewide.